-Weightlifting is great for a wide range of people, no matter if you are an active athlete or are adding strength training to your routine.
+Weightlifting is great for a wide range of people, whether you are an active athlete or are adding strength training to your routine.
 Taking the time to learn how to correctly lift weights will help you get the most out of your workout while also keeping you safe.
-Read on for tips on what to do before, during and after lifting weights to get the most out of each session.
+Read on for tips on what to do before, during, and after lifting weights to get the most out of each session.

 Prep Before You Lift